sammi-turner/Minimal-DWM-Build/README.md

 with the command line or the right-click menu in your graphical file manager.

-5. Mark the 'dwm.session' file AS EXECUTABLE using either the command line or a graphical file manager.

-6. Log in as the root user with the 'su' command, then copy the 'dwm.session' file to
+5. Log in as the root user with the 'su' command, then copy the 'dwm.session' file to

 ```
 /usr/local/bin/
 ```

-7. As the normal user, build dwm with this command
+6. As the normal user, build dwm with this command

 ```
 sudo make clean install
 ```

-8. Add picom and termite configs, such as the ones in my [Arcolinux-Dotfiles](https://github.com/sammi-turner/Arcolinux-Dotfiles) repo.
+7. Add picom and termite configs, such as the ones in my [Arcolinux-Dotfiles](https://github.com/sammi-turner/Arcolinux-Dotfiles) repo.
-9. Log out of your session.
+8. Log out of your session.
-10. As you log back in, select 'DWM session' rather than 'Xfce Session'.
+9. When log back in, select 'DWM session' rather than 'Xfce Session'.

-## Set the desktop background with Nitrogen.

-On your first log in, the bar will appear, but not your desktop background.
+10. On your first log in, the bar will appear, but the log in screen will still be visible.

-So for the second log in, set your wallpaper using nitrogen.
+11. On your second log in, open dmenu, type 'nitrogen' into the search bar, and press enter.
+12. Use the Nitrogen GUI to select your default wallpaper for future logins.

 ## Change themes and icons with lxappearance